davidgasquez/handbook/content/values.md

 - Embrace change.
 Don't complain about things you can't change.
 Be proactive.
 - Celebrate and encourage quirky gifts, [habits](habits.md), behavior, and points of view.
 No one can compete with you on being you.
 - Share your decisions and ideas so flaws arise earlier in the process.
 - [Maintain a very small identity](http://www.paulgraham.com/identity.html).
 Do not affiliate your identity with anything extrinsic - such as a religion, political party, country, company, profession, programming language, social class, etc. You're not your ideas.
+Opinions are external objects, they are not you.
 - Honesty demands that we communicate any uncertainty we may feel about the relevance of our own opinions.
 - One of the hardest excercises is to receive [feedback](communications.md#feedback).
 Ask for it and be ready to change.
 Aim to improve once you've gathered feedback and reflected on it.